K-Craw/SV_Wiki_Scraper/readme.md

     - Penny's schedule handler parses the community center restored/not restored sections in winter incorrectly.
     - Haley's schedule handler parses the multi-day sections incorrectly.
     - Leah's normal schedule needs to return beach bridge repaired and not repaired.
+    - Clint's schedule on friday when the community centre is restored doesn't get accessed.
+    - Evelyn's schedule does not return community center repaired options.
+    - George's schedule doesn't return his summer friday, will need to make an exception.